MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pepfx/ns-pepfx-_pep_ppm_park_selection.md

 Each array element indicates the parking preferences for a particular processor.

 #### On output

 Returns the PEP parking preference for each processor.

+The Processors array is guaranteed to contain the processors in increasing order by processor index.

 ## -remarks

 This structure is used by the <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/mt186812">PEP_NOTIFY_PPM_PARK_SELECTION</a> notification.
 All three members of the structure contain input values that are set by the Windows <a href="https://msdn.microsoft.com/B08F8ABF-FD43-434C-A345-337FBB799D9B">power management framework</a> (PoFx) before this notification is sent to the PEP.